 Welcome to Kanji alive, a web application (http://app.kanjialive.com) designed to help Japanese language students of all levels learn to read and write kanji.

 Kanji alive is a resource for learning kanji, dedicated to helping you open the door to the fascinating characters that form the written Japanese language.
 All of the content in the application was created and reviewed with painstaking attention to detail by experienced Japanese instructors in order to help you best study, practice and retain kanji.

 To help you write kanji correctly, all our kanji animations are hand-written in the style experienced in common, daily use — with a regular pen, not a calligraphic brush or generated by a computer.
 The model animations can be paused and reviewed at any point, stroke by stroke, via their stroke order diagrams or by using the playback controls.
 Read more or watch a demo video.

 See and hear how the kanji you are learning are used in context in up to twelve carefully selected example words, together with audio clips of their pronunciations by native male and female speakers.
 Read more or watch a demo video.

 Discover additional contexts and meanings for each kanji as well as example sentences via custom links to Kenkyusha’s online Luminous dictionary or by using the kanji reference numbers for the Nelson and Kodansha dictionaries.
 Read more or watch a demo video.

-Finally, if you have just begun to study kanji, we have also prepared two important online resources for you which cover the history of kanji, stroke order basics, and radicals.
+Finally, especially for beginners, we have prepared two online resources which cover the history of kanji, stroke order basics, and radicals.
 These are the Introduction to Kanji and the 214 traditional kanji radicals and their meanings.
-We encourage everyone who has just begun to study kanji to review these documents carefully before using Kanji alive in earnest.
+We encourage anyone who has just begun to study kanji to review these documents carefully before using Kanji alive in earnest.

 Thank you for your interest in Kanji alive!
 Please don’t hesitate to get in touch if you have any questions or comments.